Parks and Recreation: Critical response

-Parks and Recreation featured on the February 11, 2011 cover of Entertainment Weekly, which called it, "the smartest comedy on TV."
+Parks and Recreation featured on the February 11, 2011, cover of Entertainment Weekly, which called it, "the smartest comedy on TV."
 The magazine included an article called "101 Reasons to Love Parks and Recreation."

 Poehler said the first season struggled in part due to extremely high expectations from comparisons to The Office.
 After the first season ended, she said, "I think it was something we had to work through in the beginning, and I'm kind of hoping we're on the other side of that and people will start to judge the show on its own, for what it is and realize it's just a completely different world in a similar style."
 Likewise, Schur said he believed much of the early criticism stemmed from the fact audiences were not yet familiar with the characters, and he thought viewers who revisited the episodes would enjoy them more with a better understanding of the characters.

 Poehler received wide praise for her performance from the beginning of the series; several reviewers, even those who did not enjoy the show, said her talent, timing and likability helped elevate the series above some of its flaws.
 Daniel Carlson of The Hollywood Reporter, who felt the season needed some time to mature, wrote that Poehler was its strongest element and that "she proves instantly she's got the comic intelligence to carry a series like this one".

-Nick Offerman received particularly strong praise for his minimalist and understated performance as Ron Swanson, whom many considered the show's breakout character.
+Offerman received particularly strong praise for his minimalist and understated performance as Ron Swanson, whom many considered the show's breakout character.
 Steve Heisler of GQ magazine wrote that Offerman's role as Ron Swanson was a major part of the show's "creative resurgence".
 By the end of the second season, the character had taken on a cult status; Jonah Weiner of Slate magazine declared Swanson "Parks and Recreation's secret weapon".

+Plaza's portrayal of April received critical praise, and April was considered a break out character.
+The New York Times said that "all the characters were funny and well imagined, but Aubrey Plaza was particularly memorable as April".
+On the character's cultural impact, Vanity Fair regarded April as "an avatar for millennial jadedness and skepticism".
+The Daily Beast wrote that Plaza was "one of the greatest elements" of the series, and beyond comedic delivery she also brought "pathos" to the character.

 Reviewers also consistently praised the performances by supporting actors Aziz Ansari as Tom Haverford and Chris Pratt as Andy Dwyer.
 Jonah Weiner of Slate said he did not enjoy the first season, but that "the brightest spot was Aziz Ansari as Leslie's subordinate Tom Haverford.
 In Ansari's hands, Tom came wickedly alive as a faux player".
-Scott Meslow of The Atlantic said Ansari "has somehow found a way to make Tom petulant, sexist, and materialistic without ever being unlikable."
+Scott Meslow of The Atlantic said Ansari "has somehow found a way to make Tom petulant, sexist, and materialistic without ever being unlikable".
 New York magazine writer Steve Kandell said, along with Ron Swanson, Andy Dwyer usually steals the episodes he appears in.